instagibbs/bolts/XX-eltoo-transactions.md

     efficient.
 This is a BIP125 rule#3 work-around.
 1. Ephemeral dust outputs are implemented.
 This allows dust to be standard if and only if it is spent in a relay package by a transaction within that package.
 This enables 0-value anchor outputs.
+1. Annex data is allowed, up to at least 33 bytes worth for our purposes.

 Alternative designs not implemented: